-Kyo is also the author of Beclouded Visions: Hiroshima-Nagasaki and the Art of Witness, published by the State University of New York Press in December 1998.
+Kyo is also the author of Beclouded Visions: Hiroshima-Nagasaki and the Art of Witness, published by the State University of New York Press.
 The book was praised by The National Post as an “original and philosophical treatise” and by Books in Canada for its “articulate and elegant prose”.

 Her essays have been anthologized in: Private Investigators: Undercover in Public Spaces (Banff Centre Press); Witness & Memory: The Discourse of Trauma (Routledge); Like Mangoes in July: The Work of Richard Fung (Insomniac Press); ReMembering the Body (Hatje Cantz); Intersecting Circles: The Voices of Hapa Women in Poetry and Prose(Bamboo Ridge Press); and Taking Risks: Literary Journalism from the Edge (Banff Centre Press)

-She is the author of eight internationally published children’s books: Spork, Virginia Wolf, Mr. Flux, Julia, Child, The Specific Ocean, The Good Little Book, The Wish Tree and The Liszts. kyomaclearkids.ca
+She is the author of ten internationally published children’s books: Spork, Virginia Wolf, Mr. Flux, Julia, Child, The Specific Ocean, The Good Little Book, The Wish Tree, The Liszts, The Fog, and Yak and Dove. kyomaclearkids.ca

 Essays, Reviews and Articles